 A top-seller by a trusted brand with impressive features and capabilities that include spacious grill surface with reversible plates, reliable ignition, warming rack, and plenty of storage.
 It also looks good and has a solid build.

 Some owners gripe about rust developing over time.
 Rare issues with the fuel gauge noted.

 A portable propane grill that folds up easily, making it ideal for grilling on the go.
 A great choice for camping and tailgating.
 Easy to start.
-Has 2 burners and sliding side tables.
+Has 2 burners plus side tables.
 Lots of cook space for a portable grill.

 Doesn't cook all foods evenly.
 Cleaning it is a pain.